tsionyx/pynogram/README.rst

   ``pip install pynogram[web]`` and **start the server**: ``pynogram-web``

+- the web-solver does not work on PyPy 3.5 and gives very bad user experience on PyPy 2.7 (somehow tornado cannot get its share of CPU to update the screen), so I recommend using old good CPython (preferably 3 for slightly better performance).

 - you can solve any of local puzzles (with */board/local* path) or webpbn puzzles (with */board/pbn* path)